ts-kontakt/df2tables/README.md

 - Works independently of Jupyter or web servers—viewable offline in any browser, portable and easy to share
 - Color-coded formatting for numeric columns
 - **Useful for some training dataset inspection and feature engineering**: Quickly browse through large datasets, identify outliers, and data quality issues interactively
-- **Minimal HTML snippet generation**: Generate embeddable HTML content for Flask, Django, or other web frameworks
+- **Minimal HTML snippet generation**: Generate embeddable HTML content for Flask or other web frameworks
 - Easy customizable HTML
-- **Smart column detection**: Automatically identifies categorical columns (≤4 unique values) for dropdown filtering
+- **Smart column detection**: Automatically identifies categorical columns (≤5 unique values by default) for dropdown filtering

 ## Quick Start